Translating Pre-Clinical Research to Clinical Patient Care™

 Mass Spectrometry & Advances in the Clinical Lab

-The objective of MSACL is to support the enhancement of patient care using technology & data science.
-The target audience includes pathologists, clinical laboratory directors, clinical scientists, and researchers, as well as laboratory diagnostic providers.
-This programs provided by MSACL are beneficial to healthcare administrators, laboratory quality control and standards scientists, as well as those responsible for implementation of clinical analyses for emergency response due to terrorism or accident.
+Our target community comprises pathologists, clinical laboratory scientists, clinicians and researchers, as well as relevant government employees and industry professionals.
+Additionally, the programs offered by MSACL are valuable for healthcare administrators, laboratory quality control specialists, and those responsible for implementing clinical analyses for emergency responses related to terrorism or accidents.